RESTyard/RESTyard/Docs/HypermediaSchema/HypermediaApiSchema.md

     [Relations(["schema"])]
     public ExternalLink Schema { get; init; } = HypermediaSchema.Link();

+    [Relations(["schema-customer"])]
+    public ExternalLink CustomerSchema { get; init; } = HypermediaSchema.Link(
+        new HypermediaSchemaFilterParameters { AccessGroups = "customer" });

     [Relations(["access-groups"])]
     public ExternalLink AccessGroups { get; init; } = HypermediaSchemaAccessGroups.Link();
 }
 ```

+`HypermediaSchema.Link(HypermediaSchemaFilterParameters)` creates a link to the filtered schema.
+This also enables building a custom schema HTO with a filter action — the action handler can use `HypermediaSchema.Link(parameters)` to build the filtered URL and return it as a `Created` response with `Location` header.

 ## CLI Schema Generation